 Recent years saw changes in the shopping habits of Israeli consumers alongside technological changes that enable online shopping and render a larger range of online-offered products and services available to the consumer.
 Online shopping enables available, quick and convenient service which is customized to the consumer's consumption habits and preferences.
 In recent years, the e-commerce business in Israel has been developing at an accelerated pace and this sector is expected to grow in the coming years.
-The Covid-19 pandemic accelerated the changes in the shopping habits of Israeli consumers, which were expressed in an accelerated increase in online shopping and expansion of online shopping clientele.
-Accordingly, from March 2020, a significant rise is apparent in the volumes of sales on Azrieli.com.
-At this stage, it is impossible to estimate the long-term effect of the Covid-19 pandemic on the scope of operations of Azrieli.com.
-For further details regarding the impact of the Covid-19 crisis on e-commerce operations, see Section 2.2 of the Board of Directors' Report.
+The Covid pandemic accelerated the changes in the shopping habits of Israeli consumers, which were expressed in an accelerated increase in online shopping and expansion of online shopping clientele.
+Accordingly, from March 2020, a significant rise was noticed in the volumes of sales on Azrieli.com, which continued also in Q1/2021, the quarter during which the third lockdown was imposed.
+Upon the reopening of physical retail stores after the third lockdown was lifted, the volume of sales decreased as compared with the lockdown periods, but still demonstrated a significant increase rate compared with 2019.
+At this stage, it is impossible to estimate the long-term impact of the Covid pandemic on the scope of operations of Azrieli.com.

 Concurrently with the increase in the range of products purchased online by Israeli consumers, there is a noticeable increase in online shopping on international websites (such as eBay, AliExpress, Next and Amazon).
-In the estimation of Azrieli E-Commerce, the volume of the activity is affected by the volume of private consumption and changes in Israeli consumers' use of the internet.
-The growing use of the internet by means of mobile devices, such as tablets and cellular telephones, may contribute to greater exposure and availability of e-commerce services.
+In the estimation of Azrieli E-Commerce, the volume of the activity is affected by the volume of private consumption and changes in Israeli consumers' internet use habits.
+Furthermore, growing use of the internet by means of mobile devices, such as tablets and cellular telephones, may contribute to greater exposure and availability of ecommerce services.